ono-midori/ono-midori.github.io/techs/linuxmm.md

 - `void flush_tlb_all(void)`: This flushes the entire TLB on all processors running in the system, making it the most expensive TLB flush operation.
 After it completes, all modifications to the page tables will be visible globally.
 - `void flush_tlb_mm(struct mm_struct *mm)`: This flushes all TLB entries related to the userspace portion (i.e. below `PAGE_OFFSET`) for the requested mm context.
 In some architectures, such as MIPS, this will need to be performed for all processors but usually it is confined to the local processor.
 This is only called when an operation has been performed that affects the entire address space.
 - `void flush_tlb_range(struct mm_struct *mm, unsigned long start, unsigned long end)`: As the name indicates, this flushes all entries within the requested userspace range for the mm context.
-This is used after a new region has been moved or changeh as during `mremap()` which moves regions or `mprotect()` which changes the permissions.
+This is used after a new region has been moved or changed as during `mremap()` which moves regions or `mprotect()` which changes the permissions.
 The function is also indirectly used during unmapping a region with `munmap()` which calls `tlb_finish_mmu()` which tries to use `flush_tlb_range()` intelligently.
 This API is provided for architectures that can remove ranges of TLB entries quickly rather than iterating with `flush_tlb_page()`.
 - `void flush_tlb_page(struct vm_area_struct *vma, unsigned long addr)`: Predictably, this API is responsible for flushing a single page from the TLB.
 The two most common usage of it is for flushing the TLB after a page has been faulted in or has been paged out.
 - `void flush_tlb_pgtables(struct mm_struct *mm, unsigned long start, unsigned long end)`: This API is called with the page tables are being torn down and freed.
 Some platforms cache the lowest level of the page table, i.e. the actual page frame storing entries, which needs to be flushed when the pages are being deleted.
 This is called when a region is being unmapped and the page directory entries are being reclaimed.
 - `void update_mmu_cache(struct vm_area_struct *vma, unsigned long addr, pte_t pte)`: This API is only called after a page fault completes.
 It tells the architecture dependant code that a new translation now exists at `pte` for the virtual address `addr`.
 It is up to each architecture how this information should be used.